 Generally, universities are research and educational institutions that offer undergraduate and graduate programs.
 There is limited federal government influence on higher education, however, a state university system exists under the states and territories.
 Private universities are also common in the United States.
 An undergraduate program normally consists of four years of study to obtain a Bachelor of Arts or Science, among other possibilities.
 Studying an undergraduate program in Business has been one of the most prominent programs in recent years.

 After completing an undergraduate program, graduate schools provide students with the opportunity to obtain a Master’s and doctoral degree.
 In graduate school, students may often have research or teaching responsibilities that provide a stipend.
 A stipend or tuition waiver may be provided to Ph.D. students as well to support their education.
-Students can also study at a community college after obtaining a Bachelor's degree for an associate degree.
+Students can also study at a community college to obtain an Associate's degree before studying for a Bachelor's degree.
 Studies at these institutions are usually intended to prepare a student for transfer to a four-year school or for vocational skills and training.